Apison, Tennessee: History

-In 1881 the railroad came through a small settlement, now known as Apison, that had previously had its mail delivered by horse and buggy.
+In 1881, the railroad came through a small settlement, now known as Apison, that had previously had its mail delivered by horse and buggy.
 The town then was known as O'Brian that was assigned by the railroad officials.
 The name was later changed because of another Tennessee town already having the same name.
 Due to the large deposits of Apison shale rock found along the railroad tracks, the town was renamed to its current name.

 In 2001, the old Apison Elementary School was turned into a Tres Dias retreat center.

 Demographics

 2020 census

 As of the 2020 United States census, there were 4,428 people, 987 households, and 803 families residing in the CDP.

 Popular culture

 Apison was depicted in the X-Files episode "The Field Where I Died."

 Education

 Apison Elementary School is located at 10433 East Brainerd Road.
-Middle school and high school students may attend either East Hamilton or Ooltewah Middle School/High School.
+Middle school and high school students may attend either East Hamilton Middle School/High School, or Ooltewah Middle School/High School.